Exclusive: DnA's Post Thanos Imperative Plans With Black Bolt, Nova, Guardians of the Galaxy & More

 Regarding the direction of Nova, Richard Rider's brother, Robert, was going to be in the title role for a little while and what was left of the Corps.

-It was also said that DnA were going to go back to some of the older stuff, with mention that they did want to resolve Nova's relationship with the Dr. Necker (from Project Pegasus), as well as Ginger Jaye, the highschool girlfriend of Richard Rider.
-They had stuff left over from Larson's run they wanted to clean up since they didn't really get to mess with his old support cast much.
+It was also said that DnA were going to go back to some of the older stuff, with mention that they did want to resolve Nova's relationship with Dr. Necker (from Project Pegasus), as well as Ginger Jaye, the highschool girlfriend of Richard Rider.
+They had stuff left over from Eric Larson's run they wanted to clean up since they didn't really get to mess with his old support cast much.